epfl-ada/ada-2020-project-milestone-p3-p3_datasurferz/README.md

  Can we validate this data on subjective well-being datasets found online at both the ward and borough levels ?

 # Proposed dataset
-We incorporate various features collected in the dataset [ward-atlas-data] (https://data.london.gov.uk/dataset/ward-profiles-and-atlas) and aggregate them in the above factors.
+We incorporate various features collected in the dataset [ward atlas data] (https://data.london.gov.uk/dataset/ward-profiles-and-atlas) and aggregate them in the above factors.
 For instance we use the following (more detailed explanations in the p4 notebook):
 * education : namely, the GCSE scores (national test scores in england), Overall un-authorized absences in school
 * health : life expectancy, diabetes, obesity..
 * jobs / work/life balance : income, unemployment rate, education-level for working group, unemployment benefit claims,